 Cases that were not investigated due to lack of evidence proving that the product came from the certified producer.

 All the cases included in this category are due to phosphonic acid residues coming from an application other than fosetyl-Al.

 Common issues include labeling with incorrect GGNs, producers labeling non-certified products with a GGN, and non-authorized use of the GGN.

-The affected product was not sold as certified by the producer.
-Only verifying that the producer is under certification is not enough.
-The product must be clearly indicated as being from a GLOBALG.A.P. certified production process on the invoicing/trading documents.
+The affected product was not sold as certified by the producer and is therefore not a matter for a GLOBALG.A.P. investigation.
+Even if the producer is under certification another product type, the product in question must be clearly indicated as being from a GLOBALG.A.P. certified production process on the invoicing/trading documents to qualify for investigation.